ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/index.md

 }
 ```

-Remember that you don't have to set everything; many of the feels are optional, but you should **always include the
+Remember that you don't have to set everything; many of the fields are optional, but you should **always include the
 `$schema` property** so that csvcubed can recognise the file.

 More information on how to configure metadata can be found on the [Metadata](./metadata.md) page

 ## Column definitions